simonmichael/hledger_site/src/basics.md

 <!-- toc -->
 </div>

-Here we'll walk you through a simple way of using hledger, using the built-in [add](hledger.md#add) command.
-This requires only command-line hledger, and works on all platforms with no further setup.
+Here we'll walk you through a simple way of using hledger, using the command line interface and built-in [add](hledger.md#add) command.
+This requires works on all platforms with no further setup.

 We'll also introduce some basic hledger concepts.
-So even if you don't plan on using hledger add, it might be worth reading through this quickly.
+So even if you don't plan on using hledger CLI or add command, it might be worth skimming this.

 [Install](install.md) hledger and let's get started!